COVID-19: Staff placed on leave of absence, 4 wards locked down as Tan Tock Seng Hospital moves to contain cluster

 5 WORKERS AND 2 PATIENTS HAD BEEN VACCINATED

-Assoc Prof Kenneth Mak, the Health Ministry’s director of medical services, also provided more details on the cases in the cluster.
+Associate Professor Kenneth Mak, the Health Ministry’s director of medical services, also provided more details on the cases in the TTSH cluster.

 Of the 13, five are members of the staff including two doctors, one nurse, one healthcare assistant and one cleaner, who worked in the ward where the cluster first emerged.